 3. Will Facebook have a paid service only or will it give up ads?

-The Cambridge Analytica scandal served as a showcase of the old adage “If you’re not paying it, then you’re becoming the product”.
-In light of this, many have stated that they would pay for services, if that meant they would not be tracked and their data not be used by advertisers.
-Here is how Mark Zuckerberg wants the future of Facebook to look like.
+The Cambridge Analytica scandal served as a showcase of the old adage “If you’re not paying it, you become the product.”
+In light of this, many have stated that they would pay for Facebook’s services if that meant they would not be tracked and their data not be used by advertisers.
+Mark Zuckerberg addressed Facebook’s future business model in an interaction with Senator Orrin Hatch:

 Senator Orrin Hatch (Utah): Now, Mr Zuckerberg, I remember well your first visit to Capitol Hill back in 2010. […] You said back then that Facebook would always be free.
 Is that still your objective?